BikS2013/ppt2desc/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 **Todo**
+- Better Docker Setup
 - AWS Llama Vision Support Confirmation
 - Combination of JSON files across multiple ppts
+- Dynamic font understanding (i.e. struggles when font that ppt is using is not installed on machine)

 ## License